sruthijogi/sorting/README.md

 This is a JFrame for demonstrating sorting algorithms to students.
-It is easy to play with and extend.
-We will usually start with a template version of the `Sorting.java` file, and implement common algorithms like bubble sort, selection sort, and quicksort.
+It is easy to play with, and is kept purposefully simple to make even beginner students feel comfortable using it.

 ![](http://apcs.io/img/lab/sorting/quicksort.gif)